 Once we have selected the candidate block to move, we must select the best cluster receiver.
-The cluster receiver must verify the following conditions:

-- Number of blocks is less than the limit number imposed by the architecture; - Number of input pins doesn't exceed the number imposed by the architecture.
+The cluster receiver must verify that number of blocks is less than the limit number imposed by the architecture and number of input pins does not exceed the number imposed by the architecture.